"The earlier you ask for help, the more options are on the table" - Dr. Sauter

 The Satisfactory Academic Progress Chart was revised for fall 2011 and subsequent semesters. and includes two different categories.
 This process will be run at the end of the fall, spring, and summer semesters (for students taking summer courses).

-Dismissal: This category is below Academic Alert.
-The first time a student falls in this category they will be put on Academic Warning automatically.
-A second or subsequent semester on dismissal status will require the student to write an appeal to the Academic Progress Commitee in order to try to remain at Niagara.
+- Dismissal: A second or subsequent semester on dismissal status will require the student to write an appeal to the Academic Progress Committee in order to try to remain at Niagara.
 The appeals are reviewed by the Satisfactory Academic Progress Committee who decide whether the appeal can be supported.

 1 ) Reflect on your academic progress so far and your future goals.

 - Did you receive a letter that you are not making satisfactory academic progress?
 Check to see how far behind you are in credits or/and GPA.

 - Do you want to just improve your GPA or get ahead on credits?

 2 ) Review the strategies listed here and explore other support webpages

 - Can I use the Repeat Policy (This is the fastest way to raise your GPA)

 - Should I change my major?
 (Why struggle when you can excel elsewhere?)

 3 ) Meet with the staff in the Dean's Office to review more specific strategies tailored to your situation.
 Students on probation will be required to sign a contract in the Dean's Office.